ros-industrial/industrial_training/gh_pages/_source/session7/ROS1-ROS2-bridge.md

       ros2_message_name: 'ARMarker'
     ```

+    Save and close the file `~/colcon_ws/src/demo/myworkcell_msgs/message_mappings.yaml`.

-1. Open the ScanNPlan node file file located at `~/colcon_ws/src/demo/myworkcell_core/src/myworkcell_core.cpp`.
+1. Open the ScanNPlan node file file at the following directory:
+    ```
+    gedit ~/colcon_ws/src/demo/myworkcell_core/src/myworkcell_core.cpp
+    ```

     Add the definitions and declarations for the services that will be communicated over the bridge when calling the ROS1 planner.

     ```C++
     class ScanNPlan: public rclcpp::Node
     {